imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

    - **provisioningAPICalled** – Indicates whether the provisioning API was called for this transaction.
    - **status** - String – To know the response during of this restore process (successful, failed, or unexpected)
    - **transactionId** –Transaction ID of the transaction that user tried to restore.

+- **Office.iOS.Paywall.StudentOfferIneligibleScreen.Stats** - This event is triggered when a user lands on the student offer’s ineligible screen after trying to verify themselves.
+The data collected helps understand the reasons why a user is ineligible for the student discount post a student verification attempt.
+This data would help identify unfair rejections due to backend system faults and help further improve the experience.

+   The following fields are collected:

+   - **exitReason** - Indicates the reason why the user exited the Student Ineligible screen, either to close the paywall control or to buy product.
+   - **PaywallSessionId** - Unique identifier of a Paywall session in an app session.
+   - **productId** - App Store ID of the product for which the user is viewing all benefits offered.

+- **Office.iOS.Paywall.StudentOfferScreen.Stats** - This event is triggered when a user visits the student discount offer screen after clicking the "Student offer" button in the main subscription screen.
+Data will be used to monitor the performance of various clickable elements and ensure correct product is being offered.
+All this data would help navigate to the root cause in case of failures and help to optimize the end user experience further.

+   The following fields are collected:

+   - **exitReason** - Exit reason of student offer screen to know if user exits to previous screen via Back button or continues with student verification to the next screen.
+   - **PaywallSessionId**- Collected to uniquely identify a Paywall session in an app session.
+   - **productId** - Apple subscription product ID of the student discounted product for which user is viewing all benefits offered.

+- **Office.iOS.Paywall.StudentVerificationScreen.Stats** - This event is triggered when a user visits the student verification screen.
+The data collected helps monitor fraud, error, and safe status codes post a verification attempt of the user.
+It also helps in early detection of security risks and root cause analysis in case of unfair rejection with certain verification methods.

+   The following fields are collected:

+   - **academicVerificationStatusCode** - Data would help monitor fraud, error, and safe academic verification status codes post a verification attempt of the user.
+   - **backButtonTap** - Indicates if the back button was tapped to exit the verification screen.
+   - **isUserRisk** - Indicates if the user is failing or passing the risk checks to help in early detection of security risks.
+   - **isVerifiedStudentSameAsAppUser** - Indicates if the verified student user is the same as the app user to help in detecting fraudulent verification to claim discount by using another account.
+   - **PaywallSessionId** - Unique identifier of a Paywall session in an app session.
+   - **refreshButtonTap** - Indicates if the refresh button was tapped to reload the verification screen.
+   - **studentVerificationMethod** - Data would help us do root cause analysis in case of unfair rejection with certain verification methods

 - **Office.iOS.Paywall.SuccessScreen.SeeAllBenefitsButtonTap** - This event is collected when the user taps “See All Benefits” after a successful purchase to see the apps and features included in the purchase.
 The data is used to measure that the user interface is performing as expected.